DriftwoodPalace/Hodl-Guide/README.md

 ### [Hodl Guide](https://github.com/HelgeHunding/guides/blob/master/hodl-guide/README.md)

-The full hodl guide.
+The full "Hodl Guide".
 Once done with this, you'll have a secure and private cold storage.
 The guide might be overwhelming if you are new to hardware wallets and/or Linux.
-Consider starting with one of the light-guides in that case.
+If that's the case, consider starting with one of the light-guides.
 You can always upgrader later.

 ---